-Magenta Cherry (Lilly Pilly) (Syzygium paniculatum)
+- Magenta Cherry (Lilly Pilly) (Syzygium paniculatum) - Sunshine Wattle (Acacia terminalis subsp.
+Eastern Sydney)

-Magenta Cherry (Lilly Pilly) is listed as vulnerable under Federal legislation, the Environment Protection Biodiversity and Conservation Act 1999 and endangered under State legislation, the Biodiversity Conservation Act 2016.
+The Magenta Cherry (Lilly Pilly) and Sunhine Watttle are listed as vulnerable under Federal legislation, the Environment Protection Biodiversity and Conservation Act 1999 and endangered under State legislation, the Biodiversity Conservation Act 2016.
 There is a national recovery plan for this species which necessitates a specific plan of management for Trumper Park.